pascanur/GroundHog/README.md

 and Kyunghyun Cho.

-Most of the library documentation is still work in progress, but check the files containing Tut (in scripts) for a quick tutorial on how to use the library.
+Most of the library documentation is still work in progress, but check the files containing Tut (in tutorials) for a quick tutorial on how to use the library.

 The library is under the 3-clause BSD license, so it may be used for commercial purposes.